Skip to main content

 What Is an Unlawful Detainer in Florida?

-An unlawful detainer happens when someone remains on a property after their lease ends without the landlord's permission.
-This situation creates what’s known as a holdover tenancy or tenancy at sufferance.
-Here, the tenant stays without a formal lease, and the landlord must decide whether to accept rent or proceed with legal tenant removal.
-If the tenant refuses to leave a not pay rent, you have other available options but easier to remove without.
+An unlawful detainer occurs when an individual occupies a property after their original lease ends without the landlord's permission.
+This creates a holdover tenancy or tenancy at sufferance, where the tenant stays without a formal lease.

 The Legal Definition and Key Differences

-Evictions, on the other hand, often stem from lease violations, like unpaid rent.
-To evict legally, landlords must issue written notice and follow formal procedures if tenants don’t leave.
+Evictions, by contrast, typically arise from lease violations.
+To evict legally, landlords must issue written notice and follow the correct legal procedures.

 Common Reasons for Unlawful Detainers

-Unlawful detainers usually occur when tenants stay after a lease term ends.
-This may be due to misunderstanding renewal terms, difficulty finding new housing, or disputes over rent or conditions.
-In such cases, landlords should understand the legal steps and tenant rights involved.
+Unlawful detainers often occur when tenants overstay after their lease term ends.
+Common reasons include not understanding renewal terms, difficulty finding new housing, or disputes over rent or conditions.

 Rights and Lease Violations